JamieN77/Jamie-API-forMyBlogWeb/README.md

-# I'm developing a API for my blog web
+# I'm developing an API for my blog web